Berkeley-MDes/tdf-fa24-rani-mdes-1/README.md

 # Progress Report 1 - Week of 09/05/2024 #

 ## Reflections ##
-This week, I designed a did some research on Rhino, set up my github, explore the wiki page, and laser cut a bookmark.
+This week, I designed and did some research on Rhino, set up my github, explored the wiki page, and laser cut a bookmark.
 Firstly, although I have had experience with github, I found that I had forgotten a lot of aspects of how to use a github repository.
 To help, I watched a few videos to refamiliarize myself and asked classmates clarifying questions on what file they were editing and how they were doing so.

 I also took some time to do research on laser cutting and 3D printing.
 I completed the required videos and quizzes and working with a design specialist to ensure that I knew the intricacies of laser cutting.
 I first started by cutting a simple square into plywood, and then egraving a line across the square to practice that technique.
 This set me up well for the small laser cutting assignment we needed to complete.